Our Corporate Social Responsibility

 Helping our local community

 Here at Tinsdills we believe it’s all about people.
-That’s why we have a long established Corporate Social Responsibility to give back where we can and to look after our environment.
+That’s why we have a long established Corporate Social Responsibility initiative, set up to give back where we can and to look after our environment.
 As well as boosting the local community by employing around 100 staff across our four offices, we also endeavour to stay connected to local community projects and environmental initiatives.
-Our Corporate Social Strategy outlines the measures we are taking as a firm to reduce our impact on the local environment, it also details the positive impact we make through our initiatives for our clients, our staff and the environment.
+Our Corporate Social Strategy outlines the measures we are taking as a firm to reduce our impact on the local environment and details the positive impact we make through our initiatives for our clients, our staff and the environment.

 We also act for trade unions and union members on a variety of legal matters helping to maintain close links with local people.